 I made it to the courthouse with more than enough time to file the motion with the court clerk.
 Only one problem: when I handed the clerk the motion, she handed it back and noted that it was for a different case in a different court.
 I immediately realized that I had printed the wrong motion (it was for one of my other hearings that morning).
 Frustrated, I had to think fast.
 I then realized that the newly-renovated Harris County Law Library was just two blocks from the courthouse.
 So I walked on over to try this again.

-Although I have visited the Law Library several times over the years, it wasn’t really updated for technology until the recent renovation that was completed earlier this year.
+Although I have visited the Law Library several times over the years as I needed to get information for my lawyer, it wasn’t really updated for technology until the recent renovation that was completed earlier this year.
 Now, the Law Library has more than enough computers to go along with the books.
 The Law Library also has an independently-contracted printing shop inside to allow for printing, copying, and other services.
 There are more than enough tables and electrical outlets that one could bring his or her own laptop and camp out without disturbance.

 I thus get on one of the public computers, again go to my e-mail, and print out the correct motion this time.
 I head over to the service cashier to pick up the printed pages and pay.
 Total bill: $3.10!
 No charge for use of the computer and only 10 cents a page for the print.
 The obvious light bulb went off in my head!
 No more FedEx Office during normal hours (FedEx Office will still come in handy in the evening when the Law Library is closed).
 Lesson learned, and now you know as well!